krakend/krakend-documentation/backends/caching.md

 }
 {{< /highlight >}}

 There is no additional configuration besides its simple inclusion, although you can pass the `shared` attribute.
-See an example with shared cache:
+See an example with a shared cache:

 ```json
 {